Edward Olivares Player Props: Royals vs. Athletics

 Edward Olivares At The Plate

-- Olivares is batting .266 with six doubles, two triples, two home runs and seven walks.
+- Olivares is hitting .255 with six doubles, two triples, two home runs and eight walks.

-- In 26 games played this season, he has hit a homer in two of them.
+- In 27 games played this year, he has gone deep in two of them.

-- Olivares has driven in a run in seven games this year (26.9%), including one multiple-RBI game.
+- In seven games this season, Olivares has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.